 The second is the Sumo Deadlift.
 Everyone has a different body style, and depending on your preferences you can increase your deadlift by 10% just by switching to the one that is more comfortable for you.

-For instance, I am a shorter guy with short legs so sumo deadlifts allow me to lift a greater weight.
-Essentially if you're short and stocky like a sumo, try the sumo deadlift!
+For instance, I am a shorter guy with short legs, so sumo deadlifts allow me to lift a higher weight.
+Mostly if you're short and stocky, try the sumo deadlift!

 Step 2 Of DeadLifting

 I’m assuming that at this point you went to the gym and tried both methods and ran back to the computer to see what to do next, right?
 NO!?!?
 Bookmark this page and try it!

 Okay, now that you’re back, let’s talk about grip.
 So most of you probably either use straps or a mixed grip.
 Now I got news for you.
 Do you want those bulging forearms that jut out in a t-shirt, right?
 Well, I suggest an overhand grip.
 Yes, a double overhand grip.

 Yea, yea, yea I know that you can’t lift as much because your grip gives out first.
 That's why you have to strengthen it!
 If you haven’t heard, Olympic lifters use the hook grip.
 That tells you something.

 So use a double overhand throughout your warm-up until you can’t anymore, and then switch to a hook or mixed grip.

 Now this one isn’t an instant gain in strength, but it’s a great one for everything in general.
 It’s called mobility.
 This shouldn’t take too long to see physical results as well.
 Mobility is essentially a combination of agility, balance, and flexibility.

 You will always be flexible if you have good mobility.
 But good flexibility doesn't equal good mobility.
 You have to stretch consistently and do certain movements but I will get into it at another time.
 Here is a great link to learn more about mobility to increase deadlifts.